conorpp/conorpp.github.com/_posts/2017-06-25-proof-of-concept-for-a-reconfigurable-mold.md

 I 3D printed parts for the vice and also used parts that I ordered from McMaster.
 I used openscad for the design which I really like since it's fully parametric.
-So I can design it any way I want at first, and when I pick out parts from McMaster, I just need to change a few variables to ensure the design will fit the parts.
+So I can design the vice any way I want at first, and when I pick out parts from McMaster, I just need to change a few variables to ensure the design will fit the parts.
 Going the other way around (fitting the parts to the design) isn't always so easy.